 We gardeners never show ignorance to our garden, not by choice.
 And gardening issues never differentiate among gardeners.
 Even avid gardeners like me are no exception to some of the common gardening issues.
 Finding and fixing these problems is a great hassle for even veteran gardeners.
-Yellowing of leaves, insects and mites, weeds, etc. are the most common type of problems almost every gardener face.
+Yellowing of leaves, insects and mites, weeds, etc. are the most common type of problems almost every gardener faces.
 Moreover, further complications related to plants, soil, and others are also to be taken into account.

 Gardeners like us are always on the run for finding the best possible way to cure our gardens of any complications.
 After years of experience, I am glad to help you out!
-In this blog, I will discuss the most common gardening issues and how to fix the gardening problems.
+In this blog, I will discuss the most common gardening issues and how to fix gardening problems.

 1. Problem With Seed Germination

 Let us start with a common problem we all face in our initial phase.
 It is faulty germination.
 As a beginner, you cannot but agree that you faced or still face some issues in this regard.
 There could be a set of reasons behind this problem.

 Then check the soil.
 Check the soil moisture level and temperature.
 Without the right temperature and moisture, the seed tends to take longer to germinate.
 Even some seeds die out in excess moisture.
 Thus, you should be careful of the soil condition too.
 The optimum temperature for germinating seeds should be between 65 to 85-degree Fahrenheit.
 So, be sure to check if it is the right condition for seeds.

-In some cases, beautiful birds could be reason of your seedling not coming out.
+In some cases, beautiful birds could be the reason for your seedling not coming out.
 Birds love seeds.
 So, it could be that your seeds are already uprooted by birds.
 So, be sure to check that.

-Finally, for right seedling growth, plant the seeds when they are in season.
+Finally, for the right seedling growth, plant the seeds when they are in season.
 If you need extra support and control while germinating the seeds, use a Plant Starter Tray.
 You can check our review blog about the best plant starter tray to get the perfect one.